vsoch/opensource-lab/README.md

  1. An open source "helpme" command line tool to submit questions to a shared discussion and question area.
 The best idea so far is integration with the [Cyber Infrastructure discourse board](https://ask.cyberinfrastructure.org/).
 Using a tool like [helpme](https://www.github.com/vsoch/helpme) I should be able to quickly ask, or answer questions.
  2. An interface akin to CodeStepByStep.com that asks (and quizzes) simple command line or job manager questions.
 There are no courses to sign up for, and it's just a fun way to spend time.

- and help the student to learn and make progress with their research to whatever degree is appropriate.
- 4.

-the reality of this
-need to scale, and the method by which it is done, is a clear